◢ Editor-reviewed guide

 The short answer

-Federal Emergency Rental Assistance Program funds (ERA1 and ERA2) from the 2020 CARES Act and 2021 American Rescue Plan are largely depleted by 2026.
+Federal Emergency Rental Assistance Program funds (ERA1 and ERA2) from the 2021 Consolidated Appropriations Act and the 2021 American Rescue Plan are largely depleted by 2026.
 What remains is a patchwork of state and local programs running on residual funds, ongoing nonprofit and faith-based assistance, court-mandated eviction prevention programs, and local 2-1-1 referrals.
-The single best phone number to call when you face an eviction is 2-1-1, which connects you to your county's emergency assistance network in under 5 minutes.
+The single best phone number to call when you face an eviction is 2-1-1, which connects you to your county's emergency assistance network within minutes.
 Most programs require income at or below 80% Area Median Income.

-Federal Emergency Rental Assistance Program (ERA1 and ERA2) funds from the 2020 CARES Act and 2021 American Rescue Plan have been largely depleted by 2026.
+Federal Emergency Rental Assistance Program (ERA1 and ERA2) funds from the 2021 Consolidated Appropriations Act and the 2021 American Rescue Plan have been largely depleted by 2026.

 What remains is a patchwork of state and local programs running on residual funds, ongoing nonprofit and faith-based assistance, court-mandated eviction prevention programs, and local 2-1-1 referrals.
 The single best phone number to call when you face an eviction is 2-1-1, which connects you to your county’s emergency assistance network in under 5 minutes.